Scally-H/RedReactor/RR_MQTT/README.md

 monitor the battery status and publish its data to an MQTT Broker for integration with Home Automation systems, such as HomeAssistant and OpenHAB.

-<b> This is a draft release of the RR_MQTT client, tested with the
+<b> This is a basic release of the RR_MQTT client, tested with the
-Mosquito MQTT Broker and OpenHAB, but requires further integration work on the Home Automation server side</b>
+Mosquito MQTT Broker and OpenHAB.
+For additional integration with HomeAssistant there is an enhanced version, please follow the instructions provided in issue https://github.com/Scally-H/RedReactor/issues/10
+(see the closed issues list). </b>

 The RR_MQTT client functions include: